 I am no more Zen, enlightened, or realized than the next person, stumbling into and through little moments of realization.
 But I do catch some of these moments in my notebook or on my handy index cards.
 What frequently happens to me is that some odd aspect of an encounter amuses or disturbs me, and when I’m in my car or walking home, I’ll jot down one image, or a piece of conversation, which I’ll start to think about and worry like a set of prayer beads.
 What was that I saw?
 I’ll ask myself.
 What just happened there?
 Like those after-bubbles from a camera flash, they’ll stick around only so long, so I write them down, having learned that what at first might seem tangential frequently expands upon consideration.”

 Of course, she has far more to say about it and includes a marvelous example, but you’ll need to buy her book for that.
 If you write, even if you don’t, hers is a jewel in the book crown, for it is as much about living as it is about writing.

 Marion’s description of the “little moments of realization” blew open a whole new level of noticing for me.
 I think of that revelation often, it was such a gift.

-Although I have had moments that would more than likely stack up to days, if not months, where I simply wasn’t ready to write about something, it is never lack of content that prevents me from sitting with the page.
+Although I have had moments that would more than likely stack up to days, if not months, where I just wasn’t ready to write about something, it is never lack of content that prevents me from sitting with the page.

 No, my lack of showing up in an immediate sense, more times than not, houses an emotion that is too close to the bone.
-The act of noticing, then recording, provides me a path back.
+The act of noticing, then recording, provides me with a path back.